Azure/azure-sdk-for-js/samples/readme.md

-This is where the source code for the full Node.js samples will go
+These are the samples for the Node.js driver for Azure DocumentDB